dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 The model’s performance is evaluated using accuracy, precision, recall, and F1 score.
 These metrics provide a comprehensive view of the model’s effectiveness in predicting the direction of price movements.

 ## Conclusion
 The Random Forest classification model is a powerful tool for directional forecasting in cryptocurrency markets.
 Its robustness, ability to handle high-dimensional data, and fast performance make it an excellent choice for this task.
-By leveraging this model, I aim to provide reliable predictions that can assist in making informed trading decisions.